 The tour starts in the interpretive center.
 Downstairs are rooms with glassed in exhibits interpreting the history of Scott Joplin and ragtime music.
 The tour continues upstairs in Scott Joplin's residence.
 The stairs are railed, but for those who cannot access stairs, a video presentation is available.
 The tour ends in the music room, where visitors are entertained with ragtime music and can view a working player piano.

-The Rosebud Café may be rented for occasions by contacting the historic site.
-The main dining room is accessible and there are restrooms with side-transfer toilets and lever-handled faucets.
+The main dining room is accessible, and there are restrooms with side-transfer toilets and lever-handled faucets.
 Both floors of the café are accessible with the use of an elevator.
-The upstairs accommodates 40 people and the ground floor 60 people
+The upstairs accommodates 40 people and the ground floor 60 people.

 For more information, contact the historic site: